es-repo/better-unit-tests/InCSharpWithXUnit/docs/README.md

 The body of a test method should call the method under test and then verify that actual and expected states, call traces of mocks, and returned values are equal.
 It should preferably use only `Assert.Equal` assertions to keep code concise.

-_NOTE: This puts requirements on types under test to have an implementation of `Equals` method which ensures that two instances are equal if all their property and field values match.
+_NOTE: Using only `Assert.Equal` assertions puts requirements on types under test to have such implementation of `Equals` method which ensures that two instances are equal if all their property and field values match.
 In turn implementation of `Equals` method also requires implementation of `GetHashCode`.
 To reduce the custom implementations using records instead of classes and structs is advised.
 However, the default `Equals` implementation of a record may not be enough if any of its field or property types have equality by reference implementation.
-In that case, custom implementation still is required to use `Assert.Equal` only assertion.
+In that case, custom implementation still is required.
 Sometimes using records may not be possible or such custom `Equals` implementation may cause performance issues.
 Then the decision of following the proposing guidelines exactly or deviating from them should be taken by a developer meaningfully._

 ### Structure